 Uninsured/Underinsured Motorist Coverage

-Unless you request otherwise, your insurance company must provide UM/UIM coverage in the amount equal to the liability insurance limits of your regular policy.
-That means if your insurance policy includes the minimum coverage of $25,000 in bodily injury liability per person and $25,000 in property damage liability per accident, you would have the same amount of UM/UIM coverage.
+Unless otherwise requested, your insurance company must provide UM/UIM coverage in the amount equal to the liability insurance limits of your standard policy.
+For example, if your insurance policy includes the minimum coverage of $25,000 in bodily injury liability per person and $25,000 in property damage liability per accident, you would have the same amount of UM/UIM coverage.

-A seasoned attorney can carefully review your policy and ensure you receive every penny you deserve.
-They can also help you research and gather as much evidence as possible about the accident.
-You’ll need this to prove to your insurer that the accident happened and the use of your UM/UIM policy is justified.
+A seasoned accident lawyer can also help you research and gather as much evidence as possible about the accident.
+You’ll need this evidence to prove to your insurer that the accident happened and the use of your UM/UIM policy is justified.

-What to Do After a No-Contact Car Accident
+What to Do after a No-Contact Car Collision in Georgia

-Since evidence is important for any car accident claim, you’ll need to gather as much as you can if you want to recover for no-contact car accident damages.
-Here are some ways you can protect yourself and support your case after the accident.
+Since evidence is essential for any car accident claim, you’ll need to gather as much as possible to recover no-contact car accident compensation.
+Here are some ways you can protect yourself and support your case following a contactless auto collision.

-- Someone walking the accident scene when it occurred
+- Someone walking by the collision when it occurred

 - Another driver who saw what happened

-If you report the accident to your car insurance company without further information, chances are good they’ll force you to accept fault and won’t offer compensation.
-But a car accident lawyer can help you file a personal injury claim that will increase your chances of getting the financial recovery you deserve.
+If you report the accident to your car insurance company without further information, chances are they will force you to accept fault and won’t offer compensation.
+But a Georgia car accident lawyer can help you file a personal injury claim to increase your chances of getting the financial recovery you deserve.

-no-contact car accidents are some of the most frustrating auto accidents you can get into.
-You know the collision was not your fault, but it can be hard to convince your insurer of that truth.
-At John Foy & Associates, we can help.
+No-contact car accidents are some of the most frustrating auto collisions to experience.
+While you know the crash was not your fault, it can be challenging to convince your insurer of that truth.
+But, at John Foy & Associates, we can help.

-Our attorneys know what insurance companies are looking for to accept a claim, and we have the resources to uncover the information you might not be able to get on your own.
-With more than 20 years of experience helping accident victims get the financial recovery they need after an accident, we know what it takes to win a case.
-For a FREE consultation, where we’ll listen to your situation and discuss your best options, contact us today.
-Call us anytime at 404-400-4000, or complete the quick form on this page to get started with your free consultation.
+Our car accident attorneys know what insurance companies are looking for, and we have the resources to uncover the information you might not be able to get on your own.
+With more than 20 years of helping accident victims get the financial recovery they are entitled to, we know what it takes to win a case.
+Call us at (404) 400-4000 for a free vehicle accident consultation now.